jalex3421/VIT-Swin-Transformer-Playground/README.md

 # Vision Transformer (ViT) Implementation

-This project provides a **step-by-step Jupyter Notebook implementation** of the **Vision Transformer (ViT)**, built entirely from scratch using **PyTorch**.
+This repository offers a comprehensive step-by-step implementation of the Vision Transformer (ViT), developed entirely from scratch using PyTorch.

-The goal is to demystify the Vision Transformer architecture by breaking it down into manageable components.
-The notebook offers:
+The objective is to provide a clear understanding of the Vision Transformer architecture by breaking it down into digestible, manageable components.
+The accompanying Jupyter Notebook includes:

-- Hands-on code examples
+- Interactive, hands-on code examples

-- Inline explanations
+- Detailed inline explanations

-- Real-world training using the **Oxford-IIIT Pet Dataset**
+- Real-world training demonstrations using the Oxford-IIIT Pet Dataset

-Additionally, this repository demonstrates how to leverage a pre-trained **Swin Transformer** and fine-tune it for a custom target dataset.
+In addition, the project highlights the usage of a pre-trained Swin Transformer model, showcasing how to fine-tune it for custom datasets.

+Furthermore, it introduces the concept of AI agents with practical implementations, providing insight into integrating Swin Transformers for image classification tasks within an agent-based architecture.

 ---